Pixpipe/pixpipejs/cookbook/readme.md

 ![Pixpipe.js](images/pixpipe256.png)

 # Cookbook
-This cookbook will help you to become familiar with the architecture of **Pixpipe.js**, to understand the code samples and eventually, create your own pipeline.
+This cookbook will help you to become familiar with the architecture of **Pixpipe.js**, to understand the code samples and eventually, create your own filters and structures.

 # Table of content
 - [Overview](#overview)